steveswinsburg/oracle19c-docker/README.md

 oracle/database:19.3.0-ee
 ```

 On first run, the database will be created and setup for you.
 This will take about 10-15 minutes.
-Open Docker Dashboard and watch the progress.
+Open the container logs and watch the progress.
 Then you can connect.

-Optionally, you can use the following run commmand to avoid getting "No disk space" issues as you gradually insert more and more data into your database.
+Optionally, you can use the following run command to avoid getting "No disk space" issues as you gradually insert more and more data into your database.

 ```
 docker run \